smathermather/EIEIO/README.md

 For a start, see https://github.com/smathermather/EIEIO/blob/master/links.md

 For the time being, these will be external links.
-In the future, markdown docs will be recreated for each of these to ensure that when the external links die, the examples live on.
+In the future, markdown docs will be recreated for each of these to ensure that when the external links die, the examples live on (see e.g. [CIO, City of Palo Alto](https://github.com/smathermather/EIEIO/blob/master/md/cio-palo-alto.md)).
 Also, some summary docs be created to highlight commonalities between documents.

-For related thought leadership, see also http://codeforamerica.org and http://beyondtransparency.org/